16 Great Ideas for Summer Photography

 Grab your camera and start snapping!
 Here are sixteen fun summertime photography ideas that you’ll want to add to your must-capture list this summer.

 1. Have Fun With a Polarizer

-If a polarizer filter isn’t yet part of your everyday photography kit, it should be!
-A polarizer can be used to boost color saturation, which means that it can help to render the blue summer skies a deeper, more vibrant shade.
+If a polarizing filter isn’t yet part of your everyday photography kit, it should be!
+You can use a polarizer to boost color saturation, which means that it can help render the blue summer skies a deeper, more vibrant shade.

-It can also help to draw the clouds out; defining them and separating them from the blue background.
-Polarizers are also useful for cutting down on reflections on the surface of the water.
+It can also help draw the clouds out, defining and separating them from the blue background.
+Polarizers are also useful for cutting down on glare and reflections on the surface of the water.

 2. Try Out a GND Filter

-Speaking of filters, summer’s a great time to try out a GND filter.
-A GND filter, or graduated neutral density filter allows you to capture images where the sky requires one exposure and the ground something different; especially ideal for sunsets, or any scenic shot that involves a bright sky and a darker foreground.
+Speaking of filters!
+Summer is a great time to try out a GND filter.
+A GND filter, or graduated neutral density filter, allows you to capture images where the sky requires one exposure and the ground something different; especially ideal for sunsets or any scenic shot that involves a bright sky and a darker foreground.

 3. Capture Golden Hour Shots

-The golden hour; that time of day just after sunrise and again just before sunset is a much-sought-after time of day for photographers.
-During golden hour, the sun casts a beautiful warm glow on everything, resulting in images with a rich, golden hue.
+The golden hour, that time of day just after sunrise and again just before sunset, is a much-sought-after time of day for photographers.
+The sun casts a beautiful warm glow on everything during golden hour, resulting in images with a rich, golden hue.

 4. Head to the Beach